sloganking/Solidity-Domain-Name-Service/README.md

 ### Compile and migrate project smart contracts

-In this project's file directory run
+Open a new command line in this project's file directory and run

 ```Bash
 $ truffle compile